cncf/tag-contributor-strategy/website/content/resources/project-services/cncf-support/_index.md

 - Facilitating community meetings with support for online participation
 - Administrative support for communication and project processes
 - Biweekly or monthly check in meetings with CNCF Staff as requested
-- Project activity tracking and contribution reporting via [DevStats](https://devstats.cncf.io)
+- Project activity tracking and contribution reporting via [DevStats](https://devstats.cncf.io) and [Insights](https://insights.lfx.linuxfoundation.org/)

 ## Design and Aesthetics